 Permanent residence permit

 A permanent residence permit is valid until further notice.
 In other words, its period of validity is not limited.
-You may get a permanent residence permit if:
+You can get a permanent residence permit if:

-- you have lived in Finland continuously for four years with a continuous residence permit (the A permit); and
+- you have lived in Finland for an uninterrupted period of 4 years with a continuous residence permit (an A permit); and

-- the requirements for granting a continuous residence permit still exist.
+- the requirements for issuing a continuous residence permit are still met.

 - on the day of your entry into Finland if you had a continuous residence permit when you came to Finland; or

-- on the first day of your first continuous residence permit if you applied for the permit in Finland; or
+- on the first day of your first continuous residence permit if that application was submitted in Finland; or

 - on the day of your entry into Finland if you have been granted a continuous residence permit on the basis of refugee status or subsidiary protection.

-If you have not yet been in Finland for four years, you may apply for a new fixed-term residence permit (extended permit).
+If you have not yet spent the required four years in Finland, you can apply for a new fixed-term residence permit (extended permit).

-In order to get a permanent residence permit, you need to be able to get a continuous residence permit
+You can get a permanent residence permit if you have grounds for a continuous residence permit

-Alternatively, you can apply for permanent residence permit on new grounds.
-Remember that you need to meet the requirements for the residence permit for which you apply.
-You may for example get a permanent residence permit on the grounds of family or work.
+It is also possible to apply for a permanent residence permit on new grounds.
+In that case, please make sure that you meet the requirements for the residence permit for which you apply.
+You may get a permanent residence permit on the grounds of family or work, for example.

-You can only apply for a permanent residence permit in Finland
+Applications for a permanent residence permit can only be submitted in Finland

-Apply for a permanent residence permit before your previous residence permit expires.
-Please reserve some time for the processing of your application and your visit to a service point of the Finnish Immigration Service.
-However, we do not recommend that you apply for a permanent residence permit earlier than three months before completing your four-year period of residence.
+You must apply for a permanent residence permit before your previous residence permit expires.
+However, you should not apply for a permanent residence permit before you are 3 months away from completing your four-year period of residence.
 If you apply earlier, we may not necessarily be able to assess whether you meet the requirements for a permanent residence permit and may be unable to grant the permit.

 If you only apply for a permanent residence permit after your previous residence permit has expired, you cannot get a permanent residence permit.
-In such a case, you may however apply for a new extended permit.
+In such a case, you may apply for a new extended permit instead.

 Right to work